 Well-being for Individuals and Families in Nursing (IndFamilyNurs)

-The research group aims to develop evidence-based, consistent practices to promote the well-being of individuals and families in different nursing environments.
-The research represents clinical research in the field of nursing science and utilizes digital innovations to improve the effectiveness of care in collaboration with other disciplines.
+The research group aims to develop evidence-based, consistent practices that promote the well-being of individuals and families across various nursing environments.
+The research represents clinical research in the field of nursing science and utilizes digital interventions to improve the effectiveness of care in collaboration with other disciplines.

-Our research is particularly focused on the most vulnerable patient groups, including preterm and full-term newborns, pregnant women and children, as well as adolescents and parents in need of support in their different life situations.
+Our research is particularly focused on the most vulnerable patient groups, including pregnant women or those giving birth, preterm and full-term newborns, children, and adolescents, as well as parents in need of support in their different life situations.

 IndFamilyNurs-tutkimusryhmän kuva